GarryStraitYT-Apps/Viruses/README.md

 # Viruses
-This is a repositary which contains viruses.Most are harmful for example Your are an idiot,Memz,etc
+This is a repositary which contains viruses.Most are harmful for example Your are an idiot,Memz,etc.Remember if theres a readMe file read it first!